 I don’t strive for perfection

 As a recovering perfectionist, this has been life-changing for me.
 I tend to be an all in or nothing type of gal, which can add to my stress level.
-I’ve learned that it’s OK to allow the laundry to wait, if it means more time with my kids.
-That my house is meant to be lived in, and not a show room.
+I’ve learned that it’s OK to allow the laundry to wait if it means more time with my kids.
+That my house is meant to be lived in, and not a showroom.
 That creating memories in our home is more important than obsessing over a to-do list.

-When I create a to-do list, I ensure it’s tasks I can handle.
+When I create a to-do list, I ensure they are tasks I can handle.
 Do I make the mistake of taking on more than I should?
 Absolutely.
 But I’ve learned my limitations, and I’m not afraid to step away when I know it’s necessary.
-Motherhood and marriage is complicated enough, so my household tasks are simple and manageable.
+Motherhood and marriage are complicated enough, so my household tasks are simple and manageable.
 I spread them out throughout the week, and I let things go when needed.
 I’m not afraid to say no to projects if my plate is full, and I can’t give my best.